Melissa Akullu

-Mellissa Akullu (born 25 August 1999) is a Ugandan basketball player.
+Melissa Akullu (born 25 August 1999) is a Ugandan basketball player.
 She concluded the 2023 basketball season as one of the nations' most decorated players.

 Early life

 Melissa was born in Kampala, Uganda.

 Career

 In February 2024, Melissa was named the Player of the Week by Golden State Athletic Conference (GSAC) where she averaged 23.5 points and 19.0 rebounds for Vanguard win.